 A common User mistake is to have the Mach3 EStop input configured to something that is active or toggling.
 Mach3 does not allow you to disable the EStop input.
 If you don't have an EStop input set it to something unused and in-active: ie KFLOP LED Port1 Pin 46 Active Low.

-#2 KSTEP +5V Power, GND, and Enable will need to be externally wired to KSTEP J6
+KStep +5V Power, GND, and Enable will need to be externally wired to KStep J6

-#3 KSTEP's Extra I/O on KSTEP JP33 wil not be available.
+KStep's Extra I/O on KStep JP33 wil not be available.

-Yes: 3rd party Step/Direction Drives can make use of Step and Direction signals from FLOP's JP5 (RJ45) by disconnecting JP5 from Kanalog.
+Yes: 3rd party Step/Direction Drives can make use of Step and Direction signals from KFLOP's JP5 (RJ45) by disconnecting JP5 from Kanalog.
 Everything on Kanalog will still work except Kanalog JP2 differential inputs.

 In terms of 3rd Party Servo Drives.
 Many users of our products have had success in pairing KFLOP and Kanalog with Servo Drives from ADVANCED Motion Control Systems.
 You can learn more about their products here:

 Do I need to be a C Programmer to use your Controller?

 Yes.
 Certain operations such as Controller initialization and Homing involve User C Programs that Execute in KFLOP/Kogna.
 So some modification of C Programs is required.
 We do this because it is the most powerful and flexible approach.
 It isn't necessary to be a C expert, but basic programming knowledge is helpful.
 Download the software and go to the C Programs Screen to get an idea the level of difficulty.

 What is the difference between Pulse Width Modulation (PWM) and Step Pulse and Direction?

 PWM is a pulse at a fixed frequency where the pulse length varies to provide various duty cycles (0 to 100% on time).